 - 2 tbs white granulated sugar

-Add the heavy whipping cream and cream of coconut in the cold mixing bowl.
+- Add the heavy whipping cream and cream of coconut in the cold mixing bowl.
 Starting at low speed, start whisking, gradually raise to speed to high.
-Slowly, add the sugar.
+Slowly, pour in the sugar.
 Beat until stiff peaks appear (don't walk away far.)